-Unrest grows in Ivory Coast as soldiers demand pay
+Unrest in Ivory Coast as soldiers demand pay

 A government source told CNN on Friday that the government did give salary bonuses to the heads of the rebellion and it was not distributed to regular soldiers -- although he did not specify the details of what was paid.

-The unrest comes as a political reshuffle in the Cabinet and several government institutions is taking place.
+The unrest comes amid political reshuffles in the Cabinet and several government institutions.

 Ivory Coast suffered months of violence following the disputed presidential elections in November 2010.
 Laurent Gbagbo, the incumbent, refused to step down after Ouattara was declared the winner.